Roland McGhee

 Roland McGhee (born October 15, 1971) is an American former long jumper.
 His personal record mark of ranks him in the all-time top 25 for the event, as of 2016.
-He was twice a national champion, winning outdoors and indoors in 1998.
-He represented his country at the 1995 World Championships in Athletics and 1999 IAAF World Indoor Championships.
-Also a sprinter, he was a bronze medallist in the relay at the 1994 IAAF World Cup.
+He was a two-time national champion, winning both outdoors and indoors in 1998.
+He represented his country at the 1995 World Championships in Athletics and the 1999 IAAF World Indoor Championships.
+Also, a sprinter, he was a bronze medallist in the relay at the 1994 IAAF World Cup.

 Career

-Born in Flint, Michigan, he competed sporadically in track and field events at a young age before settling on long jump.
-Growing up in Ohio, he attended Trotwood-Madison High School, but did not win any state high school titles.
-He began higher studies at Middle Tennessee State University and competed athletically for their Blue Raiders team.
+Born in Flint, Michigan, he competed sporadically in track and field events at a young age before settling on the long jump.
+Growing up in Ohio, he attended Trotwood-Madison High School but did not win any state high school titles.
+He began his higher studies at Middle Tennessee State University and competed athletically for the Blue Raiders.

-While at Middle Tennessee he was the long jump runner-up at National Collegiate Athletic Association (NCAA) level on three occasions, coming second at the 1993 NCAA Indoor Championships and the 1992 and 1994 NCAA Outdoors (to Erick Walder each time).
+While at Middle Tennessee, he was the long jump runner-up at the National Collegiate Athletic Association (NCAA) level on three occasions, coming second at the 1993 NCAA Indoor Championships and the 1992 and 1994 NCAA Outdoors (to Erick Walder each time).
 He earned nine NCAA All-America honours during the period from 1990 to 1994.
 He also won four straight Ohio Valley Conference regional titles in the long jump and 100-meter dash, as well as three triple jump and two 200-meter dash titles.
-He was later inducted into the Blue Raiders hall of fame.
+He was later inducted into the Blue Raiders Hall of Fame.